issaakee/issaakee/README.md

 # Hi there! 👋 I'm Ishak

 ## About Me
-I'm an enthusiastic AI and data science student, passionate about leveraging data to unravel insights and make informed decisions.
+I'm an enthusiastic AI and data science Master's student, passionate about leveraging data to unravel insights and make informed decisions.
 With a strong foundation in data visualization, statistical analysis, and machine learning, I'm dedicated to exploring datasets to extract valuable insights and drive data-informed solutions.

 <p align="center">
   <img src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif" alt="Code GIF">